801labs/freq51/src/migrate.md

 ## Troubleshooting

-- If your node does not appear on the mesh after migration, double-check that the preset is **MediumFast** and that the primary channel name is blankm or shows MediumFast.
+- If your node does not appear on the mesh after migration, double-check that the preset is **MediumFast** and that the primary channel name is Freq51 with the key size as 1byte and Key set to "1A==" No quotes.
 - Reboot your node if changes do not appear to take effect.

 ---